 Keep information consistent

 Your business or organization information is important to your customers as well.
-Be sure that your Cognito Forms organization name matches your account name within PayPal/Stripe, as well as the “Statement descriptor” that appears on customers’ bank statements.
+Be sure that your Cognito Forms organization name matches your account name within PayPal/Stripe/Square, as well as the “Statement descriptor” that appears on customers’ bank statements.
 That way, there is no confusion for your users if they forget later that they made a purchase through your Cognito Form.

 In general, these are steps that help avoid disputes because they help your business be more transparent with your customers.
 However, taking these steps also helps protect your customers from fraudulent charges, and helps your business be more protected if there is a dispute.